 Miyajima is a MUST for any trip to Japan.
 This small island has great vibes: It is a perfect blend of all things Japanese – toriis, temples, shrines, roaming deer, delicious seafood – but with the tranquil feel of island living.
 I’d recommend that you spend a least a day and a night here.
 That way, you can catch some sultry sun by day and then cozy up in a traditional Japanese ryokan by night.

 Miyajima is a UNESCO World Heritage site, so there is plenty to do.
-Here are eight highlights:
+Here are seven highlights:

 My visit to Miyajima was one of the best experiences I had in Japan.
 Since it is easy to get to Miyajima from Hiroshima – another must-see city in Japan – there’s virtually no excuse not to go.
 I wish you the best of travels on an island that is no less than magical!